ankorstore/yokai/docs/modules/fxgrpcserver.md

 You can then use this listener with your gRPC clients to provide `functional` tests for your gRPC services.

-You can find tests examples in this [module own tests](https://github.com/ankorstore/yokai/blob/main/fxgrpcserver/module_test.go).
+You can find tests examples in the [gRPC server module tests](https://github.com/ankorstore/yokai/blob/main/fxgrpcserver/module_test.go).